Imprint

 Vaseem Khan

-Vaseem Khan is the author of two crime series set in India: the Baby Ganesh Agency series, and the Malabar House historical crime novels.
+Vaseem Khan is the author of several award-winning crime series including the Baby Ganesh Agency adventures, set in modern Mumbai, and the Malabar House historical crime novels, set in 1950s Bombay.

-His first book, The Unexpected Inheritance of Inspector Chopra, was a Times bestseller and has been translated into 16 languages.
-Midnight at Malabar House won the CWA Historical Fiction Dagger in 2021 and was shortlisted for the Theakston's Old Peculier Crime Novel of the Year.
+His first book, The Unexpected Inheritance of Inspector Chopra, was selected by the Sunday Times as one of the 40 best crime novels published in 2015-2020, and has been translated into 17 languages.
+Midnight at Malabar House, the first in the Malabar House series, won the Crime Writers' Association Historical Dagger.